whyeonc/TRITEX-long-read-assembly/README.md

    3. The interactive R sessions for pseudomolecule construction hold large tables of Hi-C links in main memory.
 For a genome in size range of 5-15 Gb, 500 GB - 1 TB of main memory may be required.
       Some parts of the pseudomolecule construction are multithreaded (e.g. the `hic_map()` function), but savings in run time are negligeable, so running R on an allocation of 1 core will be just fine.
-6. Clone the Bitbucket [repository](https://bitbucket.org/tritexassembly/tritexassembly.bitbucket.io/src/master/) of the TRITEX assembly pipeline.
+6. Clone the bitbucket script repository of the TRITEX assembly pipeline.
 The path to the local copy of the repository will be referenced by `$bitbucket` in the code listings.
 7. The scripts used below have parameters such as `--bedtools` or `--samtools` (indicated in the code listings) to specify the absolute paths to the required executables.
 For better readability, they are omitted from the commands.